 7.3.
 Perform agarose gel electrophoresis on the PCR products.
 Colonies in which the region of interest has been deleted yield smaller amplification products than colonies that lack the deletion (Figure 2).

 7.4.
-Choose one or more colonies with PCR-confirmed deletion.
-Streak for isolated colonies onto pre-warmed PIA plate(s) and incubate at 37 oC overnight.
+Choose one or more colonies with the PCR-confirmed deletion.
+Streak for isolated colonies onto a pre-warmed PIA plate(s) and incubate at 37 oC overnight.

 7.5.
-Passage at least one more time: Remove plate(s) from incubator and identify an isolated colony.
+Passage at least one more time: Remove plate(s) from the incubator and identify an isolated colony.
 Using a sterile inoculating loop, pick up the colony and streak a pre-warmed PIA agar plate for isolated colonies.
 Incubate overnight at 37 oC.

 7.6.
 Choose a colony from each final plate and use to inoculate 5 mL of PIB.
 Place in a shaking incubator at 37 oC overnight.